-You can install Linux on almost all laptops, but even better is that you can get it pre-installed on the laptops we will list here.
-Without Dell’s exception, there aren’t any popular laptop vendors that provide Linux as the base operating system.
-Leaving us with smaller manufacturers who have built a specific niche for themselves as they exclusively offer the best laptops with Linux pre-installed.
+You can install Linux on almost all laptops, but even better, you can get it pre-installed on the laptops we will list here.
+Without Dell’s exception, there aren’t any popular laptop vendors that provide Linux as the base operating system—leaving us with smaller manufacturers who have built a specific niche for themselves as they exclusively offer the best laptops with Linux pre-installed.

 The point is that laptops that ship with Linux pre-installed are a credible choice if you don’t want hardware support complications and want to save a bunch of money, and if that interests you, this is the list for you!

 1. System76 Serval WS